plolla/Chess/README.md

 # Chess

-Terminal Chess game project for my Software Methodology class
+Chess game built using Java and abstract classes